 Buy clothes at a knocked down price or hunt for designer pieces without paying the original price.
 Be warned, prices tend not to be boot sale prices, especially for vintage pieces but there are some great bargains to be had and I’ve recently picked up a few nice winter bits and bobs at really great prices.

 Once you’re inside the app you can scroll through photographs much like Instagram, you can also follow profiles when you find a person who has a style you admire.

-Below each photograph you should find a description of the piece along with a price (if you press the price you will also see delivery options) and the options to ‘like’ ‘comment’ or ‘buy’ the piece.
-To the side you’ll also find a ‘more’ button which allows you bookmark or share the item or to private message the seller.
-Unlike eBay you don’t bid on items in an auction style set up, instead the seller sets a price and whilst some sellers are fairly rigid in their pricing you are able to haggle via private messaging but play fair and keep to the community spirit by not pushing your luck nor angering the seller with persistent reduction requests if they have already said no.
+Below each photograph, you should find a description of the piece along with a price (if you press the price you will also see delivery options) and the options to ‘like’ ‘comment’ or ‘buy’ the piece.
+To the side, you’ll also find a ‘more’ button that allows you to bookmark or share the item or to private message the seller.
+Unlike eBay you don’t bid on items in an auction-style set up, instead, the seller sets a price and whilst some sellers are fairly rigid in their pricing you are able to haggle via private messaging but play fair and keep to the community spirit by not pushing your luck nor angering the seller with persistent reduction requests if they have already said no.

 If you see an item you’re sure you want to buy simply hit the ‘buy’ button and it all flows pretty easily from there.
 However, if you want to ask a few questions it’s worth private messaging the seller – I did this recently and they kindly measured a piece I was unsure of.

 London, United Kingdom

 Support Email : email@example.com

 Have you used Depop?
 What do you think so far?
 Give Your Review On Comments.